BordneAI/3i-Atlas-Gateway-Guide/README.md

   – Added 10 new ethics & continuity tags.
   – Introduced CHI self‑audit and Reflexion validation.
   – Established public audit log policy for GPT Store deployment.
+  – _(Note: v2.11.1–v2.11.2 contain the latest core engine / KB and governance changes; v2.12.0 is a documentation and AAIV scaffolding release only — no new engine behavior.)_

 **2.10.x**  Legacy Phase‑9 system ( BAAM core + tier weighting ).